hanpham32/hanpham32/README.md

 ### Open for dev projects/jobs/opportunities
 - 👋 Hey, I’m Han.
-I'm an undergrad studying CS at the University of Washington (Bothell), graduating in Winter 2024
+I'm a recent Computer Science graduate at the University of Washington Bothell
 - 👀 I’m interested in technology, economics, and blockchain.
 Currently exploring the intersection of AI X Web3
-- 🛠️ Fav tools I use: Ghostty (terminal), zsh (shell), Nvim (text editor), Logseq (note taking), Guitarix (guitar amp simulator)
+- 🛠️ Fav open source tools I use: Ghostty terminal, zsh shell, Nvim, or Zed sometimes, for text editor, Logseq for note taking, and Guitarix guitar amp simulator
 - 🌈 In my free time, I enjoy crocheting, playing guitar, visiting my Stardew farm and animals, and [reading](https://www.goodreads.com/user/show/53376037-han-pham)
 - ✍️ I journal and blog sometimes on [Medium](https://medium.com/@hanspham)
 - 📫 How to reach me: hanpham3230@gmail.com and more [here](https://hanspham.com/).
 Looking to connect with other builders and techies!